 What is Wyoming known for?
 Is a trip to Wyoming worth it?
 Well, this article explores the most famous landmarks in Wyoming.
 This way, the next time you visit, your days will be full of incredible things to do.

 The history of Wyoming is a long and storied one.
 Wyoming was first inhabited by Native American tribes, followed by European settlers in the 1800s.
 Wyoming was admitted to the Union in 1890 and has since been home to several significant historical events.

-And in this piece, we look at its most famous landmarks and what makes them so unique.
+In this piece, we look at its most famous landmarks and what makes them so unique.
 Here are some of the most famous landmarks in Wyoming to visit.

 Most Famous Landmarks in Wyoming to Visit

 The Devil’s Tower, also known as Bear Lodge Butte, is one of Wyoming’s most visited tourist attractions, attracting upwards of 500,000 visitors annually.
 The monument is 867 feet from base to summit and is 1,267 feet above the Belle Fourche River.

 Located in the Black Hills, this impressive tower is known for its immense size and unique shape, making it one of the most famous landmarks in the state.
 President Theodore Roosevelt established the building as the United States’ first national monument in 1906.